Program Approach for Middle & High School Bible

 Developing and Encouraging Love for God and Personal Growth

 As students recognize the authority of Scripture, see how it applies to every area of life, and learn how to study it, they should grow in their knowledge of and love for God.
 This growing love should be evident in the students’ behavior, their desire to worship God, and their continued submission to God in every area of their lives.
-While only God holds the power to produce real change in a student’s life, the BJU Press middle and high school Bible program has been designed to be a tool God can use to bring about lasting change.
+While only God holds the power to produce real change in a student’s life, the BJU Press high school Bible program has been designed to be a tool God can use to bring about lasting change.

+Bible Doctrines teaches the scriptural bases for the major doctrines of the Christian faith so that students can develop their own beliefs and connect those beliefs to everyday decisions.
 Scripture memory will give students valuable verses to remind them of the love and grace of God.
 Thinking It Through questions will regularly ask students to apply biblical teaching to their lives.
 The student activities offer an ongoing prayer journal that teaches students how to pray specifically and scripturally.
 Feature boxes will also encourage students to consider how biblical teaching applies to them.

 Teaching Biblical Apologetics